freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 Create a new database named `first_database`.

-### 40.1

-Create `first_database`
+#### HINTS

+- Don't forget the semi-colon
+- Type `CREATE DATABASE first_database;` into the psql prompt and press enter
+- Type `psql -U freecodecamp postgres` into the terminal to log in to psql if you aren't logged in first

 ## 50. View `first_database`

-Use the **l**ist command again to make sure your new database is there.

 ### 50.1

-View the databases
+Use the **l**ist shortcut command again to make sure your new database is there.

 #### HINTS

-- Enter the `\l` command
+- Enter `\l` into the psql prompt and press enter
+- Type `psql -U freecodecamp postgres` into the terminal to log in to psql if you aren't logged in first

 ## 60. Create `second_database`

+### 60.1

 It worked.
 If you don't get a message after entering a command, it means it's incomplete and you likely forgot the semi-colon.
 You can just add it on the next line and press enter to finish the command.
 Create another database named `second_database`.

-### 60.1

-Create `second_database`

 #### HINTS

+- Use the "CREATE DATABASE" keywords
 - Here's the example again: `CREATE DATABASE database_name;`
+- Don't forget the semi-colon
 - Try entering `CREATE DATABASE second_database;`
+- Type `psql -U freecodecamp postgres` into the terminal to log in to psql if you aren't logged in first

 ## 70. View Databases

+### 70.1

-You should have two new databases.
+You should have another new database now.
 Take another look at them to make sure.

-### 70.1

-View the databases

 #### HINTS

 - Use the **l**ist shortcut command
 - Try entering `\l`
+- Type `psql -U freecodecamp postgres` into the terminal to log in to psql if you aren't logged in first

 ## 80. Connect to `second_database`

+### 80.1

 You can **c**onnect to a database by entering `\c database_name`.
-You need to connect to add information to it.
+You need to connect to add information.
 Connect to your `second_database`.

-### 80.1

-Connect to `second_database`

 #### HINTS

-- Enter `\c second_database` to connect
+- Enter `\c second_database` into the psql prompt to connect
+- Type `psql -U freecodecamp postgres` into the terminal to log in to psql if you aren't logged in first

 ## 90. View `second_database` Tables